karmaniverous/stan/.stan/system/stan.system.md

   6. Never emit a block whose outer fence length is less than or equal to the maximum backtick run inside it.
   7. After composing the message, rescan each block and verify the rule holds; if not, increase fence lengths and re‑emit.

-- Coverage:
+- Coverage (first presentation):
   - For every file you add, modify, or delete in this response:
-    - Provide a “Full Listing” (skipped for deletions) and
-    - Provide a matching plain unified diff “Patch” that precisely covers those changes (no base64).
+    - Provide a plain unified diff “Patch” that precisely covers those changes (no base64).
+  - Do not include “Full Listing” blocks by default.
+  - On request or when responding to a patch failure (FEEDBACK), include “Full Listing” blocks for the affected files only (see FEEDBACK exception and “Optional Full Listings” below).

 Exact Output Template (headings and order)

-Use these headings exactly; wrap each Patch (and optional Full Listing) in a fence computed by the algorithm above.
+Use these headings exactly; wrap each Patch (and optional Full Listing, when applicable) in a fence computed by the algorithm above.

 ---